jifar/21CAsss/21cass.md

 </tr>
 <tr>
 <td valign="top">2:40 pm </td>
-<td valign="top">Applying the 'Think, Check, Submit' framework when publishing your research
+<td valign="top">Assessing the quality of a publication
+Choose a journal you've been considering submitting to or one you know in your field and applying the 'Think, Check, Submit' framework:
 - [Think, Check, Submit](https://thinkchecksubmit.org/)

 - [Research Publishing & Impact: Getting Published](https://otago.libguides.com/research_publishing_impact/getting_published)